writethedocs/www/docs/conf/vilnius/2019/sponsors/prospectus.rst

 * **MONDAY**: Doors open at 8am, so we recommend arriving around this time to get the most interaction with attendees.
 This is the official start of the conference, when sponsors tables will need to be staffed.
 The conference will run until around 5pm.

-How do I use get my free tickets?
+How do I get my free tickets?
 ---------------------------------

-You should have recieved a unique URL with a discount code for your free sponsorship tickets.
+You should have received a unique URL with a discount code for your free sponsorship tickets.
 We are happy to send it over again, just ask!

 What happens with my swag items?
 --------------------------------